 MATC enabled students to remotely access specialized instructional software tools from their homes.
-When the campuses shut down due to COVID-19, we enabled remote access to college computer labs via virtual desktops for both students and instructors in order to facilitate the use of curriculum-specific course software.
-The same software used for in-person instruction is now accessible to any computer 24/7.
+Remote access to college computer labs via virtual desktops for both students and instructors is now available to facilitate the use of curriculum-specific course software.
+The same software used for in-person instruction is accessible to any computer 24/7.